 There was a range of leaflets and posters available to the public about services on offer.
 There was step free access to the pharmacy available.
 There was adequate seating for patients or customers waiting for services and space for a wheelchair user or a pushchair to navigate.
+Large label printing was available for people with sight difficulties.

-The pharmacy team had been offering the flu vaccination service since September and had completed over 100 vaccinations at the time of the inspection.
+The pharmacy team had been offering the flu vaccination service since September and had completed over 234 vaccinations at the time of the inspection.
 Staff explained how this service had increased accessibility to patients who find it difficult to attend limited GP appointments.
+The pharmacy team explained that the pharmacist had also completed off-site vaccinations for staff at a local school.
 The pharmacist had completed recent anaphylaxis and resuscitation training.
-The patient group direction (PGD) was valid, in date and signed by the pharmacist.
+The private flu vaccination patient group direction (PGD) was valid, in date and signed by the pharmacist.